 Do you know how to build things?
 How's your knowledge on school supplies or gardening tools?
 Take a minute to write down the things you—or someone else in your company—have knowledge of that most people do not.

 If this is the case, then you are already halfway to becoming a thought leader.
 Being that go-to person is an indicator that the community needs your knowledge.
 If you aren't the go-to person in your company, find out who is and put his/her expertise to work for you.
 Most times, you will find that your company's resident expert is eager to share their knowledge.

 The first step to becoming a thought leader is to make your presence known to the local community.
 Remember, these people are your potential customers.
 Yes, even the mum who brings her kids for a birdhouse-building event is an influencer.
 You never know whom she knows or to whom she talks.

 Print out “tips & tricks” flyers with the answers to frequently asked questions such as, “What is the difference between an OEM and a remanufactured product” or “What kind of wood is best for summer do-it-yourself projects?”

 Become the industry expert for the press.
 This is actually easier than you may think.
-Use the resources of your local trade associations (research studies, surveys, etc.), business publications, and tradeshow sessions as a way to learn more about your industry.
+Use the resources of your local trade associations (research studies, surveys etc.), business publications and tradeshow sessions as a way to learn more about your industry.
 Once you are confident with your resources and stats (editors love statistics), look for the perfect time to reach out.
-By the perfect time, I mean an event of some sort where your industry knowledge would be beneficial:
+By perfect time, I mean an event of some sort where your industry knowledge would be beneficial:

-Provide a few good quotes about your industry and your business specifically, and soon you will become a reporter's best friend.
+Provide a few good quotes about your industry, and your dealership specifically, and soon you will become a reporter's best friend.
 Whenever they are working on an article and need a quote (which happens often), you will be the expert they go to.

 Stay on top of industry trends and insights.